-Advisor: The appealing student may bring up to two (2) advisors to a Disciplinary Appeal Hearing.
+Advisor: The appealing student may bring up to two (2) advisors to a Non-Academic Appeal Committee Hearing.
 The name(s) of the advisor(s) must be communicated in writing to the Conduct Officer no later than 24 hours prior to the scheduled hearing.
 Advisors must be either a student, a staff member or a faculty member from the MVCC College Community.
 To assist a student who may not be able to identify an advisor, a directory of advisors will be provided to the student for the student to contact.
 The Advisor is free to listen to all proceedings and make suggestions directly to the student.
-The advisor may not directly address the Disciplinary Hearing Committee at the appeal except during the closing statement in place of the appealing student
+The advisor may not directly address the Non-Academic Appeal Committee at the appeal except during the closing statement in place of the appealing student

 Conflict of Interest: The appealing student may request any individual Committee member be removed from the appeal process providing acceptable reasons for the request are stated at the start of the hearing.
 The request may or may not be granted.
-In all cases, the Chair of the Disciplinary Appeal Committee in its sole and absolute discretion will determine if the request to remove a member meets their standard of acceptable reason.
+In all cases, the Chair of the Non-Academic Appeal Committee in its sole and absolute discretion will determine if the request to remove a member meets their standard of acceptable reason.

-- Step 2: Disciplinary Appeals Hearing Composition:
+- Step 2: Non-Academic Appeal Hearing Composition:

 - An Appeal Hearing heard by the Vice President for Student Affairs is limited to the Vice President, or designee, the Conduct Officer, approved witnesses, and the appealing student and their advisor(s).